Donor Family and Recipient Communication

 - Your full name

-- The donor’s name or recipient’s name
+- The donor’s name/recipient’s name

 - Date of donation/transplantation